Prapthi564/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

  **1. Breadth-first**: Breadth-first load balancing, distributes new user sessions across all available session hosts in the host pool.

  **2. Depth-first**:  Depth-first load balancing, distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

+## Lab Objectives

+- Exercise 1: Add new users to Microsoft Entra ID
+- Exercise 2: Update Passwords for the new users
+- Exercise 3: Change and experience Load Balancing methods

 ## Exercise 1: Add new users to Microsoft Entra ID